emirkin/bobik_java_sdk/README.md

 ## Bobik SDK for Java

-This is a community-supported SDK for interacting with Bobik.
+This is a community-supported SDK for web scraping in Java.

 ### Installing

-Include `bobik-1.0.jar` located in the `lib` directory
+Include `bobik-1.0.jar` located in the `lib` directory.
+If you are scraping from an Android application, this is enough.
+If you are using a vanilla Java environment, you might need to include `HttpComponents` and an `org.json` packages (see http://usebobik.com/sdk).

 ### Using